Xuefeng-Zhu/my-python-stars/README.md

 * [faker](https://github.com/joke2k/faker) - Faker is a Python package that generates fake data for you

+* [dataset](https://github.com/pudo/dataset) - Easy-to-use data handling for SQL data stores in Python with support for implicit table creation, bulk loading, and transaction.
+Dataset also includes support for freezing data to CSV and JSON flat files.

 ## Web Framework

 * [restless](https://github.com/toastdriven/restless) - A lightweight REST miniframework for Python